Hemp gets a passing grade from South Dakota farmer

 The owner of Rocking Z Acres, a 100% organic farm near Wessington in central South Dakota, planted six fields of industrial hemp this spring.

 “Why not try it?”
-McNeil told KELOLAND News while driving a combine Wednesday afternoon.
+McNeil said while driving a combine Wednesday afternoon.
 “The returns looked better than a lot of better stuff we were trying to grow in our rotation.”

 McNeil returned to his family farm in 1998 and has been farming ever since.
 He said a North Dakota company — Healthy Oil Seeds — reached out to him about growing industrial hemp because he has been an organic farmer.
 McNeil said he was interested in industrial hemp because it outgrows weeds, which is important for an organic farm that doesn’t use any synthetic fertilizers or pesticides.